District Heights, Maryland: Government

 In June 2019, Mayor Martin was charged with misdemeanor misconduct in office for helping a friend buy $50,000 in fireworks only available to cities and those with a federal explosive license by asserting on city letterhead that they were for the city's Fourth of July celebration rather than for private use.
 This followed Martin's earlier charge of misconduct in office in 2013 (Circuit Court Case Number: CJ135672).

-The U.S. Postal Service operates the District Heights Post Office in an unincorporated area next to the city limits.
+The U.S. Postal Service operates the District Heights Post Office (Zip Code 20747) in an unincorporated area next to the city limits.
 The post office is named for former and longtime town mayor E. Michael Roll, who championed its establishment.